Sketching curved lines

 Let's analyze this!
 It looks very similar to the triangle we sketched previously, but we're using tangentialArc.
 You can see it takes a relative end, i.e. an X distance and Y distance to move from the current point.
 It draws a nice smooth arc there.

 We wrote this arc using end, i.e. an X and Y distance.
-But we could have defined this arc differently, using a radius and angle instead.
+But we could have defined this arc differently, using a radius and angle instead (or a diameter and angle).
 You can replace the tangentialArc(end = [0, height]) with tangentialArc(angle = 180, radius = height) instead, and it should draw the same thing.

 The second tangentialArc call takes an absolute point.
 We tell it to draw an arc from the current point to the start of the profile.
 This should remind you of how straight lines can use either end (relative) or endAbsolute.